gldnfloral/gldnfloral.com/src/content/pages/features.md

     image: /images/feature/feature-card-one.png
     image_alt: Message inbox
     title: Simply click and send
-    description: "Make your message stand out, thanks to the guided copywriting and design features, triggering a positive response from your customers."
+    description: 'Make your message stand out, thanks to the guided copywriting and design features, triggering a positive response from your customers.'
     button:
       link: /signup
       text: Try This Free